 The Debentures are only convertible under certain circumstances, including: (i) during any fiscal quarter if the closing price of the Company's common stock for at least 20 trading days in the 30 trading-day period ending on the last trading day of the previous fiscal quarter is more than 120% of the conversion price per share of the Company's common stock on such last trading day; (ii) if the Company calls the Debentures for redemption; or (iii) upon the occurrence of certain corporate transactions, as defined.
 Upon conversion, the Company has the right to deliver common stock, cash or a combination of cash and common stock.
 The Company may redeem some or all of the Debentures for cash any time on or after May 15, 2011 at the Debentures' full principal amount plus accrued and unpaid interest, if any.
 Holders of the Debentures may require the Company to purchase, in cash, all or a portion of the Debentures on May 15, 2011, 2014, 2019, 2024 and 2029, or upon a fundamental change, as defined, at the Debentures' full principal amount plus accrued and unpaid interest, if any.
-Excluding the first fiscal quarter of fiscal 2007, the Debentures have been convertible effective May 1, 2005 and continue to be convertible though the quarter ending January 31, 2008, as the closing price of the Company's common stock exceeded the contingent conversion price during the applicable periods as described in (i) above.
+Lo05 and continue to be convertible though the quarter ending January 31, 2008, as the closing price of the Company is common stock exceeded the contingent conversion price during the applicable periods as described in (i) above.
 The Company has classified the Debentures as current as of October 31, 2007 as it is reasonably expected that the Debentures will be settled within twelve months.